Skip to content

 Reading list: I read Chapter 8 on the bus, but if you’d like the whole story then here are some recommended versions:

 And you thought gazpacho was the only way Spaniards found another use for day-old bread!
 Much of Spanish cooking is waste not-want not using simple, high quality ingredients.
 In fact, migas (literally “breadcrumbs”) uses only five common kitchen staples to make a classic dish.
-This particular recipe comes from the family of saffron harvesters we visited in Castilla-La Mancha, so they add a pinch of their local spice.
+My particular recipe comes from the family of saffron harvesters we visited in Castilla-La Mancha, so they add a pinch of their local spice.
 For this traditional shepherd’s dish, saffron wouldn’t normally be on hand but its addition makes this version even more tasty.

 Reading list: Tales of the Alhambra by Washington Irving (1832).
 Not my favorite book of all time, but it inspired many generations of Americans to visit & fall in love with Spain.